snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md

 | [`session`](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/session/index.md) | Data about the current session.   | `false`            |
 | [`browser`](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/browsers/index.md) | Properties of the user's browser. | `false`            |

-The following context entities can be configured by plugin, or when setting up the **JavaScript tracker** only.
+The following context entities can be configured by plugin, or when setting up the **JavaScript tracker** configuration object only.
 To automatically track these context entities when using the Browser tracker, use the plugin versions.

 | Entity              | Usage                          | Enabled by default |
 |---------------------|--------------------------------|--------------------|